spdx/spdx-3-model/serialization/README.md

 ## Serialization formats

-The specification files describing rules for each serialization format will contain an SpdxDocument section describing how each of the properties of SpdxDocument are serialized for the given serialization format.
+The specification Markdown files describing rules for each serialization format will contain an SpdxDocument section describing how each of the properties of SpdxDocument are serialized for the given serialization format.